 NASHVILLE, Tenn.
-(AP) - An arbitrator has awarded Nashville defenseman Shea Weber $7.5 million for the upcoming season, and Predators general manager David Poile says it's proof their captain is one of the best in the NHL.
+(AP) - An arbitrator has awarded Predators defenseman Shea Weber $7.5 million for the upcoming season.

 The Predators chose to take the Norris Trophy finalist and team captain to arbitration, and the arbitrator heard arguments Tuesday in a hearing in Toronto.
 The Predators argued that Weber was due $4.75 million, while Weber's agents countered with $8.5 million.